 - Independent Allocation Advisory Panel

-- Attachment: Re-allocation of fishing concessions where management arrangements have changed
+- Attachment: Re-allocation of fishing concessions where management arrangements have change

 This Fisheries Management Paper sets out AFMA’s policy and a procedural framework for the allocation of fishing concessions where a decision has been taken to change management arrangements in a fishery for which management arrangements are already in place and fishing concessions have been granted to eligible operators.
 For example, this could be where a move is made from: